bobinska-dev/sharing-is-caring/README.md

 # sharing-is-caring

-Some Snippet ppl might find useful
+Some Snippet ppl might find useful as well as some guides I wrote for Sanity.io.
+I am also happy to help with any questions you might have. :smile:
-Sanity.io 💙 NextJS.
-All V2 versions of the Chapters can be easily migrated into v3! :blush:

 ## Table of Content